lotoos0/CityPvPPrestige/docs/api/PVP_LOG_CONTRACT.md

 prestige_delta - final applied delta for the current user.

+expected_win - win probability snapshot for the attacker at the moment of battle (null for legacy logs).

 next_cursor - opaque pagination cursor (null if no more).

-expected_win planned for v2 (not stored in logs in MVP).

 ---